How to Get a Protective Garments & Vests Trading License in Dubai

 Submit your application: Provide passport copies for all shareholders, a business plan, and your proposed company name for initial approval.

-Pay fees and sign the licence agreement: Once approved, settle the licence and registration fees and execute the formal licence agreement with the free zone authority.
+Pay fees and sign the license agreement: Once approved, settle the license and registration fees and execute the formal license agreement with the free zone authority.

 Obtain visa entry permits and Emirates ID: Process residence visas and Emirates ID cards for shareholders and employees within your allocated visa quota.

-Open a corporate bank account: With your licence in hand, approach UAE banks to open a business account and commence trading operations.
+Open a corporate bank account: With your license in hand, approach UAE banks to open a business account and commence trading operations.

 Compliance and Regulatory Requirements

-Trading in protective garments and safety vests in the UAE involves several compliance considerations that licence holders must address from the outset.
+Trading in protective garments and safety vests in the UAE involves several compliance considerations that license holders must address from the outset.

 Products must meet UAE conformity requirements.
 Certain PPE categories may require certification from the Emirates Authority for Standardisation and Metrology (ESMA) before they can be sold within the UAE market.
 Importers should verify applicable product standards early in the procurement process to avoid customs delays or market access issues.